 Ensure that workforce planning, education and training are fully integrated into the integrated governance framework, ensuring a workforce fit for purpose.

-Ensure the Trust’s readiness for submission to external governance reviews and developing and monitoring action plans to identify shortfalls eg.
+Ensure the Trust’s readiness for submission to external governance reviews and developing and monitoring action plans to identify shortfalls e.g.

-Care Quality Commission
+Care Quality Commission (CQC)

 Health & Safety Executive